burak-yildizoz/CMPE487/workshop-4/README.md

 ```

 ### Tests
-It was tested using 2 computer (Ubuntu 18.04 and Raspbian) in my home LAN.
+It was tested with 2 computer (Ubuntu 18.04 and Raspbian) in a home LAN.
 I could succesfully transfer a txt file, a jpg file, a png file, and a pdf file whose size is approx. 4 MB.

 ### Knonw Issues